doseamigos/doseamigos.github.io/_posts/2024-03-03-New-EP-Microdose.md

 social-share: false
 ---

 We are back with another EP release titled "Microdose".
 This 3 track EP explores the genres of house, tech house, and breaks with our signature sound.
+[Get it here](https://doseamigosmusic.bandcamp.com/album/microdose)